Sopoćani: History

-In the 1160s, the Great Zupan Stefan Nemanja consolidated his power on the throne in Raska.
+In the 1160s, the Great Župan Stefan Nemanja consolidated his power on the throne in Raška.
 Although Nemanja's sons received the title of king and established the church as independent by making it autocephalous, as well as developing the economic system and coined money, the work of Stefan Nemanja remained a great model and an example to be emulated by the younger generations.
 Sopoćani was an endowment of the Serbian King Stefan Uroš I, son to Stefan the First-Crowned and Nemanja's grandson.
 It was built in 1260 by King Uroš I Nemanjić as a church which would serve as his burial place, and was extended and renovated in the mid-14th century by his great-grandson Dušan.

 The church is dedicated to the Holy Trinity.
 Of the former larger monastery complex, which comprised numerous structures (dining rooms, residential buildings and others), today only the Church of the Holy Trinity remains.
 The monastery was once surrounded by a high stone wall with two gates.
 The completion of the painting of the main parts of the church can be indirectly dated to between 1263 and 1270.
-In Sopocani a decorative plan was carried out which was formed throughout the thirteenth century - in the chancel there are liturgical scenes, in the nave Christ's salvation work is shown through a cycle of the Great Feasts, in the narthex the Old Testament, dogmatic and eschatological themes are presented.
-Through the iconographic portraits of the Nemanjic family and through historical scenes Simeon Nemanja and Saint Sava.
-After Gradac (about 1275), the endowment of Queen Helen of Anjou, the wife of the founder of Sopocani - King Uros I - whose painters were high on the scale of creativity, there was a hiatus in creative artwork in Serbia.
+In Sopoćani a decorative plan was carried out which was formed throughout the thirteenth century - in the chancel there are liturgical scenes, in the nave Christ's salvation work is shown through a cycle of the Great Feasts, in the narthex the Old Testament, dogmatic and eschatological themes are presented.
+Through the iconographic portraits of the Nemanjić family and through historical scenes Simeon Nemanja and Saint Sava.
+After Gradac (about 1275), the endowment of Queen Helen of Anjou, the wife of the founder of Sopoćani - King Uroš I - whose painters were high on the scale of creativity, there was a hiatus in creative artwork in Serbia.

 Archbishop Sava II, who became the head of the Serbian Orthodox Church in 1263, is represented in the procession of archbishops in the area of the altar.
 The frescoes of Sopoćani are considered by some experts on Serbian medieval art as the most beautiful of that period.
 On the western wall of the nave is a famous fresco of the Dormition of the Virgin.